asterisk/documentation/docs/Getting-Started/Installing-Asterisk/Installing-Asterisk-From-Source/PJSIP-pjproject.md

----
+!!! note

-**Note:**  If you need pjsua (for the testsuite, for example), then you may also need to take a look at [Installing the Asterisk Test Suite](/Test-Suite-Documentation/Installing-the-Asterisk-Test-Suite) to set that up externally as well.
+    If you need pjsua (for the testsuite, for example), then you may also need to take a look at [Installing the Asterisk Test Suite](/Test-Suite-Documentation/Installing-the-Asterisk-Test-Suite) to set that up externally as well.

----
+[//]: # (end-note)

 First, if you're using Asterisk 13.8.0 or greater, consider switching to the [Bundled Version of pjproject](#bundled)